Martial arts increase your skills and they help you to get fitter. They also develop your awareness and help keep you calm.

-Annual seminars held in Astor College Gym UCL (near Goodge St), Burton, UK and Coruna in Spain offer opportunities to train without distraction and allow exchanges with other dojos .
-The dojo also receives visitors from the USA, France, Poland, Spain and Greece.
+Annual seminars held in Astor College Gym UCL (near Goodge St), Burton, UK and Coruna and Barcelona in Spain offer opportunities to train without distraction and allow exchanges with other dojos .
+The dojo has international visitors from the USA, Brazil, France, Poland, Spain and Greece throughout the year.

-The dojo runs a teacher training program for qualified individuals that meet the required standard.
-This is in line with the mission to transmit the teachings to the next generation and keep the training vibrant, inspired and relevant to this day.
+We also have a teacher training program for qualified individuals that meet the required entry standard.
+This will prepare the next generation of instructors and keep the training vibrant, inspired and relevant to this day.

 Classes are open to anyone interested in training in Aikido of London and can contact the Dojo in order to try a session or to view a class.